syntaxwanderer/syntexa/docs/en/attributes/AsEntity.md

 )]
 class Post extends BaseEntity
 {
-    use TimestampedEntityTrait; // Додає created_at та updated_at
+    use TimestampedEntityTrait; // Adds created_at and updated_at

     #[Id]
     #[GeneratedValue(doc: 'docs/attributes/GeneratedValue.md')]